Estimated reading time: 3 minutes

 Also consider looking for internship places on student job portals.
 Depending on the country, one student job portal can be more popular than the others.
 Once you got the right one, start looking at the internship listings.
 Also here, we advise you to create an outstanding resume.
 Don’t forget you are not the only one looking for an internship position.

-We hope these tips prove out to be useful for you when finding your internship abroad.
+We hope these tips prove useful for you when finding your internship abroad.
 If you have other useful tips for our community of students, please comment below and share your personal tips with all of us.